Goff stuns Jets late as Lions hold on for 20-17 victory - WHIZ News

 Saleh and several Jets coaches and staffers ran the stadium steps a few hours before the game in honor of late assistant coach Greg Knapp.

 Knapp was on Saleh’s staff when he died on July 22, 2021, when he hit by a distracted driver while riding his bicycle in California.
-Several teams around the NFL, including the Cleveland Browns on Saturday, are running stadium steps — one of Knapp’s pregame rituals — to raise awareness for distracted driving and raise funds for the The Coach Knapp Memorial Fund.
+Several teams around the NFL are running stadium steps — one of Knapp’s pregame rituals — to raise awareness for distracted driving and raise funds for the The Coach Knapp Memorial Fund.

 SPECIAL CAPTAINS

 The family of the late Dennis Byrd served as honorary Jets captains for the coin toss.
 Byrd played for the team from 1989 until 1992, when he was paralyzed during a collision with a teammate during a game.
-Byrd eventually was able to walk again, but was killed in a car accident in Oklahoma in 2016.
+Byrd eventually walked again, but was killed in a car accident in Oklahoma in 2016.

 INJURIES